Judge Holden: Historical basis

 In Samuel Chamberlain's autobiographical My Confession, he describes Holden:

-The second in command, now left in charge of the camp, was a man of gigantic size called "Judge" Holden of Texas.
+The second in command, now left in charge of the camp, was a man of gigantic size who rejoiced in the name of Holden, called “Judge” Holden of Texas.
 Who or what he was no one knew but a cooler blooded villain never went unhung; he stood six feet six in his moccasins, had a large fleshy frame, a dull tallow colored face destitute of hair and all expression.
-His desires was blood and women, and terrible stories were circulated in camp of horrid crimes committed by him when bearing another name, in the Cherokee nation and Texas; and before we left Fronteras a little girl of ten years was found in the chapperal, foully violated and murdered.
+But when a quarrel took place and blood shed, his hog-like eyes would gleam with a sullen ferocity worthy of the countenance of a fiend.
+His desires was blood and women, and terrible stories were circulated in camp of horrid crimes committed by him when bearing another name, in the Cherokee nation and Texas; and before we left Fronteras a little girl of four years was found in the chapperal, foully violated and murdered.
 The mark of a huge hand on her little throat pointed him out as the ravisher as no other man had such a hand, but though all suspected, no one charged him with the crime.

 Holden was by far the best educated man in northern Mexico; he conversed with all in their own language, spoke in several Indian lingos, at a fandango would take the Harp or the Guitar from the hands of the musicians and charm all with his wonderful performance and out-waltz any poblana of the ball.
-He was “plum center” with a rifle or revolver, a daring horseman, acquainted with the nature of all the strange plants and their botanical names, great in geology and mineralogy, in short another Admirable Crichton, and with all an arrant coward.
+He was “plum center” with a rifle or revolver, a daring horseman, acquainted with the nature of all the strange plants and their botanical names, great in geology and mineralogy, in short another Admirable Crichton [sc., the 16th-century Scottish prodigy and polymath], and with all an arrant coward.

 Not but that he possessed enough courage to fight Indians and Mexicans or anyone else where he had the advantage in strength, skill, and weapons.
 But where the combat would be equal, he would avoid it if possible.
-I hated him at first sight and he knew it, yet nothing could be more gentle and kind than his deportment towards me: He would often seek conversation with me and speak of Massachusetts and to my astonishment I found he knew more about Boston than I did.
+I hated him at first sight and he knew it, yet nothing could be more gentle and kind than his deportment towards me; he would often seek conversation with me and speak of Massachusetts and to my astonishment I found he knew more about Boston than I did.

 Some amateur historians have interpreted the name "Judge Holden" as a pseudonym, and hoped to establish his true identity.
-Popular candidates include Charles Wilkins Webber, an educated man in the region who once used the pseudonym "Holden".
+Popular candidates include Charles Wilkins Webber, an educated man in the region who once used the pseudonym "Holden", John Allen Veatch, a geologist who operated in the region and who led a scalp-hunting party into Mexico, and Michael Chevallie, a Virginia-educated high-ranking associate of Glanton’s who is noticeably absent in Chamberlain’s memoir.
+The omission may imply that “Judge Holden” was his alias.